Compliance Engineering Services Built at the Architecture Level

 Talk to an Engineer →Industries We Serve This In

-How Our Teams Approach This Differently
+How Our Compliance Infrastructure Engineering Teams Work Differently

 We don't start with a discovery phase.
 Discovery phases exist because the vendor doesn't understand your domain.
-Our compliance engineers arrive knowing the regulatory framework.
+Our compliance engineering teams arrive knowing the regulatory framework.
 Week one is architecture review and compliance gap assessment — not interviews with stakeholders about what HIPAA requires.
 We already know what HIPAA requires.
 We need to know what your architecture does and where it deviates from the technical safeguards the regulation demands.

 ALICE is the compliance enforcement mechanism embedded in every engagement.
 Every commit that touches a data handling component, an access control configuration, or a cryptographic implementation is validated against the applicable regulatory framework before it merges.
-This is not a manual code review — it is automated enforcement that produces zero-defect compliance output at the same velocity as a non-compliant build process.
+This is not a manual code review — it is automated enforcement that produces zero-defect compliance CI/CD pipeline output at the same velocity as a non-compliant build process.
 Compliance is not a velocity tax.
 It is a design discipline that ALICE enforces without slowing the pipeline.

 Our compliance infrastructure engagements produce systems where compliance is a provable state, not a documented claim.
 ProofGrid validates data flows against your regulatory framework in real time — when a data flow deviates from the approved architecture, ProofGrid flags it before it reaches production.
 SentienGuard monitors compliance posture in production — not just operational health, but the specific control states that your framework requires.
 When the auditor arrives, you hand them a compliance dashboard, not a stack of policy documents.

-At the end of a compliance infrastructure engagement, you have a production system where every component — every API endpoint, every data flow, every access control — has been verified against your regulatory requirements.
+At the end of a compliance infrastructure engineering engagement, you have a production system where every component — every API endpoint, every data flow, every access control — has been verified against your regulatory requirements.
 You have audit documentation that maps every requirement to a specific technical implementation with evidence.
-You have ALICE configured for your environment, running continuous compliance verification on every commit going forward.
+You have ALICE configured for your environment, running continuous compliance automation on every commit going forward.
 You have SentienGuard monitoring compliance posture in production — not just uptime, but regulatory adherence at the control level.
 You have ProofGrid validating data flows against your framework in real time.

-The handover package includes: the compliance architecture document that maps every system component to its regulatory requirement, the ALICE rule configuration for your framework, the ProofGrid data flow validation rules, the SentienGuard monitoring configuration with alert thresholds and remediation playbooks, and the audit evidence package that satisfies your framework's documentation requirements.
-When your next audit arrives, you hand the auditor the evidence package.
-The evidence is system-generated — not assembled from policy documents and email threads.
+The handover package includes the compliance native architecture document that maps every system component to its regulatory requirement, the ALICE rule configuration for your framework, the ProofGrid data flow validation rules, the SentienGuard monitoring configuration with alert thresholds and remediation playbooks, and the automated audit trail generation package that satisfies your framework's documentation requirements.

 Relevant Compliance Frameworks